sendecomp/sendecomp-website/edit.md

 The script can be found at `.github/workflows/jekyll.yml`.

 It uses two [secrets](https://github.com/sendecomp/sendecomp-website/settings/secrets), `SFTP_USER` and `SFTP_PASSWORD`.
-Make sure this user has permissions to write to the `/userweb/sendecomp/` directory.[^9]
+Make sure this user has permissions to write to the `/userweb/sendecomp/` directory.
+(Yes, there is technically a way to get the username and password out of the secret store.
+Don't do it.)

 We could speed the deployment up with caching; however, GitHub's actions cache only lasts 7 days which is not long enough for it to be useful to us.
 That leaves us with creating our own docker image and updating it when we change versions in the `Gemfile`.